xminkax/assignment/README.md

 ### Backend
 When the server starts, it polls reviews and schedules regular polling at intervals defined by the `POLL_INTERVAL` environment variable (default: 30 minutes).
 See `server.ts` and `/src/services/pollReviews.ts` for more details.
-Review data are saved inside `/data` folder.
+Reviews data are saved inside `/data` folder.

 ### Endpoints
 Endpoints are defined following the Next.js structure inside the `/app` folder.